 Prescription drug abuse is the single most common cause of injury-related death in the United States.

 More people die each year from drug overdoses in our country than from car accidents.

+Wait, what?
 Maybe it is our problem after all.

 In recent years, Oxy has become a favorite of an onslaught of upper-income users.
 Since Oxy is legal, obtaining the drug, especially in the context of middle-class neighborhoods, really isn't that difficult.